Nursing mothers having a nuclear medicine procedure are counselled regarding breastfeeding

 - 131I-NaI

-- Breastfeeding should be stopped prior to administration to decrease radiation dose to the breast6-8:
+- Lactation should be stopped prior to administration to decrease radiation dose to the breast:

-- In addition, women undergoing procedures that employ 99mTc MIBI, 99mTc labeled RBCs and 131I (greater than 111 MBq) are advised to limit close contact with an infant to 5 hours within the first 24 hours post procedure5.
+- In addition, lactating individuals undergoing procedures that employ 99mTc MIBI, 99mTc labeled RBCs and 131I (greater than 111 MBq) are advised to limit close contact with an infant to 5 hours within the first 24 hours post procedure.1,9

-- This applies whether or not the mother is breastfeeding
+- This applies whether the individual is breastfeeding or not.

 Related Posts